- USD 1 Trillion investments for infrastructure sector projected during 2012-17

 - Brownfield EMC: The assistance will be restricted to 75% of project costs, subject to the ceiling of INR 0.5 Billion.
 The remaining project cost will be financed by other stakeholders of the EMC with a minimum industry contribution of 15% of the project cost.

-- Greenfield EMC: The assistance will be restricted to 50% of the project cost subject to ceiling of INR 0.5 Billion for every 100 acres of land.
+- Greenfield EMC: The assistance will be restricted to 50% of the project cost subject to a ceiling of INR 0.5 Billion for every 100 acres of land.
 The remaining project cost shall be financed by other stakeholders of EMC with a minimum industry contribution of 25% of the project cost.

 - The administrative expenses are to be restricted to 3% of the central assistance in the project.
-Expenses towards the preparation of a detailed project report will also be considered a part of project cost.
+Expenses towards the preparation of a detailed project report will also be considered a part of the project cost.

 - Incentives for units in SEZ/NIMZ as specified in respective acts or the setting up of projects in special areas such as the North-east, Jammu & Kashmir, and Himachal Pradesh & Uttarakhand.

-- Construction development in residential, retail, commercial and hospitality sectors.
+- Construction development in residential, retail, commercial, and hospitality sectors.

 - Technologies and solutions for smart sustainable cities and integrated townships.